-Allows for an improved recovery point objective (RPO) and recovery time objective (RTO) policy compliance while reducing total cost of ownership (TCO).Note:
+Recovery point objective (RPO) and recovery time objective (RTO) policy compliance.Note:

-RPO is the interval of time that might pass during a disruption before the quantity of data lost during that period exceeds your BC/DR maximum allowable threshold.
-Whereas RTO is the duration of time, and a service level within which data must be restored after a disaster to avoid unacceptable consequences associated with a break in continuity.
+RPO is the interval of time that might pass during a disruption before the quantity of data lost during that period exceeds your Business Continuity/Disaster Recovery maximum allowable threshold.
+An RTO is the duration of time, and a service level within which data must be restored after a disaster to avoid unacceptable consequences associated with a break in continuity.

-- Reverse failover of workflows to your source site.
+Reverse failover of workflows to the source site.

 RPO policy compliance depends on the available bandwidth from the source site to the destination site.

-Multiple points in time recovery snapshots that allow you to recover back up to 24 previous replication point in time.
+Multiple point-in-time recovery snapshots that allows up to 24 previous replication points.

-Routing replication traffic through a customer preferred direct connect network
+Route replication traffic through a customer-preferred direct connect network.

-On-premises monitoring and management with the fully integrated vSphere Web Client.
+On-premises monitoring and management with the fully integrated vSphere Client.

 Access to production-level support from VMware.

-- While workloads are being protected by HCX Disaster Recovery, the VMware HCX system automatically detects virtual machine disk additions or removals and reconfigures running protections to accommodate these changes.
-HCX keeps monitoring such disk changes until workloads are recovered, or protection is removed on them.
+While workloads are protected by HCX Disaster Recovery, the system automatically detects virtual machine disk additions or removals and reconfigures running protections to accommodate these changes.
+HCX continues monitoring disk changes until workloads are recovered, or protection is removed on them.